Guide to the English / Lemizh dictionary

 As elsewhere on this website, hovering the mouse over a Lemizh word will display its transcription, and hovering over an abbreviation (marked with a dotted underline) will display its meaning.

 Translated words are given in ordinary black print, while any explanatory or otherwise additional material is printed in grey (provided you have a graphical browser and don’t override web pages’ styles).

 Each translation is preceded by the part of speech and given with the appropriate inner case.
-Most translations link to their entry in the Lemizh / English dictionary, where they are discussed in more detail:
+Most translations link to their entry in the Lemizh / English dictionary, where they are discussed in more detail, including connotations and etymology:

 cope. verb: klàj.

 The part of speech is optionally followed by a short specification or explanation in parentheses:

 Grammatical context for verbs is given in parentheses.
 It starts with the Lemizh plot usage or with the case corresponding to the English subject, unless it is the nominative.
 Lemizh cases corresponding to English objects, as well as hints on receptive and agentive usage, are given where necessary: